 Successful finance automation strategy should be about augmenting and synergising all your existing finance management tools for one highly efficient workflow.
 The winning automation solution should be able to integrate to multiple ERP systems or multiple instances of an ERP system in real time.
 Real-time integration will enable instant remediation actions, online validation of data, and at best it will hide the complexity of your system landscape.
 Things get complicated if you have multiple ERP systems or at least multiple accounting concepts.
 The winning automation solution should be able to cope with these complex requirements.

 When dealing with accounting journal entries, a lot of time is wasted, because the input data like accounts, cost centres, and tax codes must be filled in and validated against ERP system rules manually.
 This process is also highly error-prone and often results with an invalid journal, which is then uploaded into the ERP system only to produce a validation error.
 As a result, even more time must be spent repeating the whole process again.
 Real-time integration with the ERP system would make the process much more efficient – by automatically retrieving data for your journals from external systems and validating data against your ERP rules the whole journal entry process is much faster and error-free.

 5. Who is steering your finance automation strategy?

-Claim ownership of your finance digitalisation and automation strategy and let your goals define your preferred set of tools, not the other way around.
-Finance digitalisation and automation capabilities are well ahead of generic task automation bots and finance professionals no longer need to solely rely on IT support to kickstart finance digitalisation revolution in the company.
+Claim ownership of your finance digitization and automation strategy and let your goals define your preferred set of tools, not the other way around.
+Finance digitization and automation capabilities are well ahead of generic task automation bots and finance professionals no longer need to solely rely on IT support to kickstart finance digitization revolution in the company.
 Intelligent automation solutions built specifically for finance professionals are here and now it is your turn to assess the right fit and make advantage of technology in your favour.